 There is only one alternative in link group java (providing /usr/bin/java): /usr/lib/jvm/jdk-10.0.1/bin/java Nothing to configure.

-It means that you have you never installed Java before, you installed it just now.
+It means that you have never installed Java before, you installed it just now.

-If you see another message, containing Java versions to choose, then you have installed another Java version before.
+If you see another message, containing Java versions to choose from, then you have installed another Java version before.

 4. Install Tomcat 9 on Debian 9

 Now, let’s proceed with the Apache Tomcat 9 installation